ikt32/GTAVManualTransmission/doc/README.md

 is installed, it'll lower the car.
 * `16 = LEFT` makes `Button 16` act as the `LEFT` key.
 If [Windscreen Wipers](https://www.gta5-mods.com/scripts/car-wipers)
 is installed and a compatible car is used, the wipers are turned on.

+## `settings_menu.ini`

+You can change your menu keys here.
+Available keys are in Keyboard_Keys.txt.
+Pay attention to the OEM VK keys as they can differ for your locale.

 # Troubleshooting
 ## Installation dependencies